briis/smartweatherudp/README.md

 The `smartweather` component uses the [WeatherFlow](https://weatherflow.github.io/SmartWeather/api/udp/v105/) UDP API to retrieve current data for a local WeatherStation.

+**Notes:**
+1. As this component listens for UDP broadcasts, in can take up to 1 minute before all sensors have gotten a value after restart of Home Assistant
+2. Precipiation values broadcasted from the unit is always current precipitation rate.
+That means that the value in the sensor *precipiation* is a calculated value.
+So if the system is restartet during the day, the value will be reset to 0.
+As long as the system is running this should be correct.

 ## Installation
 1. If you don't already have a `custom_components` directory in your config directory, create it, and then create a directory called `smartweatherudp`under that.
 2. Copy all the files from this repository in to the *smartweatherudp* folder.
 Remember to maintain the directory structure.